These homemade vegan biscuits are incredibly fluffy and soft, with beautiful layers. They are such a treat to eat and easy to make!

 To make biscuits you need all purpose flour.
-I know some recipes call for self rising flour to make biscuits, but I always have all purpose flour on hand so developed my recipe around that!
+Some recipes call for self rising flour to make biscuits, but I never have that on hand so developed my recipe for all purpose flour.

-Add baking powder and baking soda for their leavening properties.
+Baking powder and baking soda are used for their leavening properties.
 Baking powder gives the biscuits a boost once they hit the hot oven and baking soda starts working as soon as the liquid hits.

 Next up, salt, because you don’t want bland biscuits.

 And of course you can’t make biscuits without butter, and for vegan biscuits are no different!
 Choose a vegan butte that comes in stick form.
 Vegan butter that comes in a tub is more soft and spreadable and doesn’t work as well for making biscuits.